Joiry/HSL_Carp/counting.md

 This is an older analysis, but the figure shows how all the tools agree on a subset of the data and differ on other parts.

-Previous lesson, I mentioned how the differences between aligners tend to occur with edge case reads, but generally agree about reads that have a single highly likely alignment.
+IN the previous lesson, I mentioned how the differences between aligners tend to occur with edge case read alignments, but generally agree about reads that have a single highly likely alignment.
 Similarly, DE tools tend to agree on genes that have the largest changes, and disagree on whether smaller expression level changes are significant.

+***

 ## Getting gene counts